 Why you should buy these products?

-- Waterproof, chemically resistant, and rust-proofing, and highly durable.
+- Waterproof, chemically resistant, rust-proofing, and highly durable.

 - Also safeguards vehicles’ undercarriages against corrosion and damage.